An approximate equivalence for the GNS representation of the Haar state of $SU_{q}(2)$: Abstract

 \section{Abstract}

-We use the quantised function algebra at $q=0$ for the quantum $SU(2)$ group to prove an approximate equivalence involving the GNS representation on the $L^{2}$ space of the Haar state of the quantum $SU(2)$ group and the direct integral of all the infinite dimensional irreducible representations of the $C^{*}$-algebra $C(SU_{q}(2))$ for nonzero values of the parameter $q$.
-This gives a Fredholm representation of the dual quantum group $\widehat{SU_q(2)}$ with coefficients in a $C^*$-algebra in the sense of Mishchenko.
-It also gives a $KK$ class via the Cuntz picture in terms of quasihomomorphisms.
+We use the crystallised $C^*$-algebra $C(SU_{q}(2))$ at $q=0$ to obtain a unitary that gives an approximate equivalence involving the GNS representation on the $L^{2}$ space of the Haar state of the quantum $SU(2)$ group and the direct integral of all the infinite dimensional irreducible representations of the $C^{*}$-algebra $C(SU_{q}(2))$ for nonzero values of the parameter $q$.
+This approximate equivalence gives a $KK$ class via the Cuntz picture in terms of quasihomomorphisms as well as a Fredholm representation of the dual quantum group $\widehat{SU_q(2)}$ with coefficients in a $C^*$-algebra in the sense of Mishchenko.

 \textbf{2020 AMS Subject Classification No.:} 20G42, 58B32, 46L67, 19K35 \\ {\bf Keywords.} Quantum groups, representations, approximate equivalence.